mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 And then, with humility, what could you do, right in the middle of that situation? *[There is a long pause.]* No guarantee, no guarantee.
 “I should do this, or that” – no. I don’t have anything to promise you.
 “I can die in peace and harmony right in the middle of such a situation” – I cannot say so.
 Or, “I would be completely confused and scream” – I cannot say so.
 I don’t know.
 Actually, I don’t know what to do.

 This is reality, okay?
 This is reality.
 So that's why we are practicing [shikantaza](glossary#shikantaza).
 If you use [zazen](glossary#zazen) as a means, it doesn't work; right in the middle of the problem, on the verge of life and death, it doesn't make sense.
-Don't you think so?

 ##### 50:50